Heat Exchanger (G)

 Minimum free-flow area —

-cross-sectional area of the channel at the narrowest point
+the cross-sectional area of the channel at its narrowest point

 Details

-The minimum cross-sectional area of the channel through which the heat transfer fluid flows, between the inlet and outlet.
-If it is a set of channels, tubes, slots or grooves, the parameters value is defined as the sum of the smallest areas at the point of minimum flow area.
+The minimum cross-sectional area of the channel through which the coolant flows between the inlet and outlet.
+If it is a set of channels, tubes, slits, or grooves, then the value of the parameter is defined as the sum of the smallest areas at the point of the minimum flow area.

 |